-What qualifications does a project support officer need?
+What qualifications do I need to be a project support officer?

 To become a project support officer, many companies will require you to have a university degree.
-However, this isn’t always the case – if you have equivalent experience that equips you for the project support officer roles and responsibilities, you can apply without one.
-Some companies may ask for specific project support officer qualifications such as a PRINCE2 certification.
+However, this isn’t always the case – if you have equivalent experience that equips you for the project support officer functions, you can apply without one.
+Some companies may ask for specific project support officer training and qualifications such as a PRINCE2 certification.

 How do you describe achievements on your project support officer CV?

 The best way to describe your achievements on a project support officer CV is by including facts and figures to back up your success.
 Perhaps you oversaw a project that came in under budget by 10%, or suggested a procedural change that saved £1,000?
 By including statistics on your CV, you can show your recruiter the impact of your achievements and make your application more memorable.